civboot/fngi/notes/fu.md

 The following Jump modes are possible:
 - 0 000 JIB: Jump to Immediate if Bool(store)
 - 1 001 CALL: Call an address
+  - pop ptr off of store, conert to APtr using CP if necessary.
+  - fetch 16bit growWs value at ptr.
+  - grow WS by growWs.
-  - push EP onto RS, including current CP.
+  - push `EP+INSTR_WIDTH` onto RS, including current CP and amount WS grew.
-  - fetch 16bit value at store, grow WS by that amount and push onto parallel RS
-  - jump to store+2 (skipping WS size)
+  - jump to ptr+2 (skipping WS size)
 - 2 010 JST: Jump to STore.
 Consumes store.
 - 3 011 CNW: Call an address without a working stack update.
 Does not require memory read.